spotify-api/spotify-api.js/README.md

 # About

 Spotify-api.js was initially started as an alternative for basic spotify api fetching!
 Then soon people needed upgrades, so we worked on it and we have made a fully working typed library for spotify api!
+[Here]() is our migration guide for v8 for major changes!

 # Features